HuaweiCloudDeveloper/airflow-image/README.md

 ![](./images/img001.png)

-This project offers pre-configured [**Airflow distributed message middleware**](https://marketplace.huaweicloud.com/intl/hidden/contents/90f89439-a7ca-497a-bc7f-68254efbde21) images with Airflow and its runtime environment pre-installed, along with deployment templates.
+This project offers pre-configured [**Airflow Workflow Platform**](https://marketplace.huaweicloud.com/intl/hidden/contents/90f89439-a7ca-497a-bc7f-68254efbde21) images with Airflow and its runtime environment pre-installed, along with deployment templates.
 Follow the guide to enjoy an "out-of-the-box" experience.

 > **System Requirements:**
 > - CPU: 2GHz or higher